OpenBCI/Documentation/website/docs/AddOns/Headwear/04-Electrode_Cap_Tutorial.md

 ### The set-up

 1. Place the Electrode Cap on the subject's head and apply electrode gel with the included syringe.
-2. Connect the Electrode Cap to your bioamplifier using the marked guides on the cap.
+2. Connect the Electrode Cap to your bioamplifier using the 10-20 labels on the cap.
 The electrodes on the cap are labeled "GND", "REF", "C3", etc.
-3. Follow the manufacturer's instructions for your bioamplifier
+3. Follow the manufacturer's instructions for your bioamplifier.

 If you're using a third-party bioamplifier, you'll need the software that is compatible with that particular bioamplifier.
-The OpenBCI GUI is intended to be used with OpenBCI biosensing boards (Cyton, CytonDaisy, and Ganglion), not third-party bioamplifiers such as g.tec devices.
+The OpenBCI GUI is developed for use with OpenBCI-brand biosensing boards (Cyton, CytonDaisy, and Ganglion).

 Find it all overwhelming?
 Don't know where to start?
 Questions, comments, suggestions?
 Email [support@openbci.com](mailto:support@openbci.com)